legendme95/Install_ircd-hybrid/README.md

-### Raspberry-linux manager
+### Raspberry-linux
+- Raspberry
-- raspberry
+- Linux
-- linux
+- Kernel
-- kernel
+- Security
-- security
+- System operation
-- and other
+- And other